If you are visiting us for the first time, we look forward to welcoming you!

 You will find a few parking spaces reserved for Visitors conveniently located opposite our front door.
 If our parking lot is full there is overflow parking available – just follow the signs.

 Is your building wheelchair accessible?

 Yes, our building is wheelchair accessible.
 We are on one level, inside and out.
 Handicap parking spaces are near the front door.

 Is babysitting available?

 Yes, our nursery is staffed with two babysitters for children under four years of age.
-We also have a “crying room” at the rear of the sanctuary where you can sit with a baby while seeing and hearing the worship service.
+We also have a “wiggle room” at the rear of the sanctuary where you can sit with a baby while seeing and hearing the worship service.

 Is there child care or Sunday school during the service?

 Yes, children of visitors are very welcome in our religious education classrooms.
-The children begin the worship service seated with their family, then leave for classes after the Story for All Ages early in the service.
+The children begin the worship service seated with their family, then leave for classes after the Time for All Ages early in the service.
 Classes are dismissed when the worship service ends at 11:30 and the children join everyone for refreshments and fellowship.

 What about welcoming LGBTQIA individuals?